cribster-systems/similar-listings-module/README.md

 ## Database Sharding

-After horizontally scaling my App server, I decided to deploy a MongoDB sharded cluster with replica sets to maintain performance as database size increases and ensure data availability
+After horizontally scaling my App server, I decided to deploy a MongoDB sharded cluster with replica sets to maintain performance as database size increases and ensure data availability.

 Each shard was deployed as a replica set consisting of three copies so that if the primary failed or was corrupted, one of the two secondary copies could step in and fill the role, thereby maintaining availability to that data.
 I elected to only allow read operations from the primary in each replica set.
-Mongo does grant the option to allow read operations from secondary members of a replica set which would increase the rps that the service could handle, but there is a possibility that the data in the secondary copies would not be consistent with the primary due to the asynchronous nature of write operations to secondary members in a replica set.
+Mongo does grant the option to allow read operations from secondary members of a replica set which would increase the RPS that the service could handle, but there is a possibility that the data in the secondary copies would not be consistent with the primary due to the asynchronous nature of write operations to secondary members in a replica set.